blalina/telegram-prototype/README.md

 # Chat App on JavaScript

-Landing page built with pure JavaScript.
+Static site using JavaScript for interactivity.
 Chat App appearance taken from telegram

 What the app can do: